redhat-openstack/website/source/uncategorized/using-netapp-for-cinder-with-rdo.html.md

 Help text is provided above each parameter to whether it’s required for a given NetApp configuration.
 For more information about the specific parameters and examples of their use, see the [NetApp unified driver docs](http://docs.openstack.org/juno/config-reference/content/netapp-volume-driver.html) and choose the page detailing your storage family and protocol.

-The Packstack parameters are the same as those found in the docs, but in all caps and with `CINDER_` prepended.
+The Packstack parameters are the same as those found in the docs, but in all caps and with `CONFIG_CINDER_` prepended.
 For example, entering the following into the answer file:

     ...
     CONFIG_CINDER_BACKEND=netapp